quillan86/impactflow/README.md

-# cd-elements
+# ImpactFlow
-Causal Decision Elements
+ImpactFlow is a Python Package for Causal Decision Models.